Yuri Nagibin: Biography

 Nagibin was one of the most prolific Soviet screenplay writers, but he also wrote several novels and novellas, as well as many short stories and newspaper articles.
 Among the topics he explored was the Great Patriotic War, the life of simple people after the war, his childhood memories, village prose, ecological themes and Russian history.
 He traveled a lot — both inside and outside of the USSR, which also influenced his writings.
 One of his screenplays was The Red Tent, based on the history of Umberto Nobile's expedition to the North Pole, which was heavily rewritten during the filming process of the film of the same name.
 He also co-wrote the screenplay for the Soviet-Japanese movie Dersu Uzala directed by Akira Kurosawa which received an Oscar for the Best Foreign Language Film in 1976.

 In October 1993, he signed the Letter of Forty-Two.

 Nagibin was married six times, yet he left no children.
-Among his wives was Valentina Likhachova — daughter of Ivan Likhachov — and acclaimed Soviet poet Bella Akhmadulina.
+Among his wives was Valentina Likhachyova — daughter of Ivan Likhachev — and acclaimed Soviet poet Bella Akhmadulina.
 His last wife, Alla Nagibina, remembered: «We met at the party.
 He was married, and so was I...
 Moscow didn't welcome me.
 Nobody could be beside him after Bella.
 Bella was incredibly talented and beautiful, the star of her time.
 Nagibin also wasn't an ordinary boy.
 He was rich as Croesus and beautiful as Alain Delon».
 Nevertheless, they lived together for 25 years, up till Nagibin's death.

 He died in Moscow on 17 June 1994 and was buried at Novodevichy Cemetery.